Engaged Humanities Projects Across Campus

 THP began in 2014—and continues—as a college course (THEO 192).
 It now features as a MOOC on the edX platform and has a blog on Facebook for ongoing postings.
 The project is led by Professor Paul Heck, who partners with scholars at Georgetown and across the nation.
 Please be in touch with him if you’d like to create a post for the THP blog or have a proposal for a THP activity.

-WILL Empower
+Will Empower

 WILL Empower is a bold and ambitious initiative to identify, nurture, train, and convene a new generation of women labor leaders.
 WILL Empower employs a broad, multi-pronged approach that interfaces with women on multiple levels and through interwoven programs.